The Social Security Disability Benefits I'll Get if I Win My Case

 The benefit amount for Social Security disability insurance is determined by a person's work history and the amount they have contributed though payroll taxes to the Social Security system.
 Learn more about how much SSDI pays.

-SSDI claimants almost always also receive certain amount in past due benefits, or backpay, payable in a lump-sum payment.
+SSDI claimants almost always receive a certain amount in past due benefits, or "backpay," which is payable in a lump-sum payment.
 You can receive back pay from the time you filed your application, plus as much as 12 months retroactive to this date.
 Whether you'll get a full year of backpay depends on when you became disabled.
-Your disability onset date (when your disability is decided to have begun) drives your date of entitlement to benefits (which is five months after your onset date, due to a five-month waiting period).
-So if your onset date if 17 months ago or more, you'll receive a full year's backpay.
+Your disability onset date (when your disability is decided to have begun) drives your date of entitlement to benefits (which is five months after your onset date, due to a five-month waiting period for SSDI).
+So if your onset date is 17 months ago or more, you'll receive a full year's backpay.
 In any case, backpay can amount to thousands of dollars simply because disability cases take so long to be decided.

 Medical Benefits